South Dakota’s Great 8 Unique RV Campgrounds

 Badlands National Park

-This otherworldly national park attracts around 1 million visitors every year, but camping out is the best way to get a full and one-of-a-kind experience.
-Cedar Pass Campground features electrical hookups, running water, dump state, and the Ben Reifel Visitor Center.
+This otherworldly national park attracts around one million visitors every year, but camping out is the best way to get a full and one-of-a-kind experience.
+Cedar Pass Campground features electrical hookups, running water, dump station and the Ben Reifel Visitor Center.
 Enjoy a sunrise or sunset over the park’s buttes and spires, easily seen from any of the campground’s 96 sites.
 There’s also the Cedar Pass Lodge and Restaurant, where you can get an Indian Taco that might fill you up for the rest of the day.
 That’s good, as you don’t want to be hungry as you take in all of the park’s amazing overlooks.

 Rafter J Bar Ranch

-12325 Rafter J Road, Hill City
+12325 Rafter J Rd., Hill City

-The Rafter J was named one of USA Today’s 10 Best RV Park/Campgrounds in 2020 for a reason – well, several, actually.
+The Rafter J Bar Ranch was named one of USA Today’s 10 Best RV Park/Campgrounds in 2020 for a reason – well, several, actually.
 Six different areas offer a variety of hookup, shade, and seclusion options.
 The overall location has you close to plenty of exploration options, whether you’re looking to hike, fish, swim, or take in some of South Dakota’s Great 8.

-Fish’N Fry Campground & RV Park
+Fish ’N Fry Campground & RV Park

 21390 US 385, Deadwood